Scotia, California: Demographics

+There were 276 housing units at an average density of 370.0 /mi2, of which 226 (81.9%) were occupied.
+Of these, 86 (38.1%) were owner-occupied, and 140 (61.9%) were occupied by renters.

 Visitor attractions

 The Scotia Museum contains artifacts, photographs, and exhibits.
 The Fisheries Center allows visitors to view various types of the area's native fish and experience a setting that is remarkably similar to their natural environment.

-The Winema Theater built in 1919 according to designs by Alfred Henry Jacobs.
-Its design evokes a Tyrolean Swiss chalet with exposed wooden beams and the structure was built with redwood.
+The Winema Theater, built in 1919 according to designs by Alfred Henry Jacobs, was renovated in 2002.
+The redwood structure's design evokes a Tyrolean Swiss chalet with exposed wooden beams.

 Appearances in popular culture

 Scotia is featured in California's Gold Episode 7002 with Huell Howser.